MSF-OCB/remote-tunnels/README.md

   User git
   Port 443
 ```
+And make sure it comes before any `Host *` section.

 Please test the connection to github before proceeding with the script below.
 To do so, run
 ```